snabbco/snabb/src/apps/README.md

 The `Sink` app receives all packets from any number of input links and discards them.
 This can be handy in combination with a `Source`.

+It accepts an optional `callback` parameter: a function that will be called for each packet received.

 ![Sink](.images/Sink.png)

 ## Buzz